 - Service discovery: TheBlackBerry Dynamicsapp (the consumer) queries for service providers using the GDAndroid.getServiceProvidersFor API or the GDiOS.getServiceProvidersFor API.
 Service discovery is optional but recommended for both types of services because it respects user entitlements and permissions.

 - Provider selection: The consuming app selects the provider.
 This is handled by the app code.

 Client-side services can be used offline and are ideal if the service requires specific user interaction.

 Server-side services can be provided by a clustered application server and are ideal if the server software already exists outside of the

-Client-side and server-side services both require user entitlement in the
+Client-side and server-side services both require user entitlement in the management console.

 If you want your custom